laszewsk/mlcommons/benchmarks/cloudmask/README.md

 ## Benchmark files

+The CloudMask benchmark consists of the following files: `slstr_cloud.py`, `data_loader.py`,`model.py`, `cloudMaskConfig.yaml`.
-This is a standalone version of CloudMask benchmark intended as a reference implementation for MLCommons.
-The main program is slstr_cloud.py which reads cloudMaskConfig.yaml containing configuration details.
+The main program is `slstr_cloud.py` which reads `cloudMaskConfig.yaml` containing configuration details.

-The CloudMask benchmark contains these files: slstr_cloud.py, data_loader.py, model.py, cloudMaskConfig.yaml
+The benchmark also produces a log file with information about the parameters and runtime of training and inference.

 ## Data